geaz/muRLi/README.md

     d) [OTA Updates](#node-ota)

 ## 3D Model
 The models were designed in Fusion 360.
 The exported STLs are included in the Github repository (*stl* folder).
-Furthermore there is are Fusion 360 archive files ready to download (*cad* folder).
+Furthermore there are Fusion 360 archive files ready to download (*cad* folder).

 ## muRLi